If your child is going to be absent please select an option from the following to let us know:

 021 055 1668

 Our informative school newsletter is emailed fortnightly on a Thursday (even weeks).
-Please ensure we have your current email address.
-Alternatively, the newsletter can be viewed on our website here.
+Please ensure we have your current email address or add yourself through subscribing through Mail Chimp.
+Alternatively, the newsletters can be viewed on our website here.

 The Clearview Primary office is staffed from 8.30 am – 3.15pm weekdays.
 The school has an answer phone, so if you are ringing outside of these hours please leave a message and it will be promptly checked by staff during office hours.